pelrun/pyWinControls/README.md

 Not ready for actual use yet!

 HID commands have been largely reverse-engineered and the config read and write has been implemented.
-Yet to implement actually modifying the configuration.

-- James Churchill
-pelrun@gmail.com
-20231231